CLOSE SEARCH

 Joint administrators or power reserved - joint applications where up to four administrators can be appointed together or power reserved approach where one person takes the grant with others reserving the right to join later or appointment of an independent professional administrator (solicitor or accountant) acceptable to all parties or a court application for a specific issue order determining who should apply.

-When deciding these cases, courts typically consider wo represents the majority beneficiary interest, who has the necessary skills to administer effectively, whether there are conflicts of interest, who the deceased was closest to or relied upon and practical factors like proximity to assets and availability.
-Without resolution, these disputes can lead to:
+Formal court proceedings - which may involve compelling a person with prior entitlement to either take the grant or renounce their right and/or proceedings where the court decides who should administer based on evidence which can include requesting appointment of a neutral administrator (such as an official solicitor) when conflict is severe.
+When deciding these cases, courts typically consider who represents the majority beneficiary interest, who has the necessary skills to administer effectively, whether there are conflicts of interest, who the deceased was closest to or relied upon and practical factors like proximity to assets and availability.

 Interpretation of intestacy rules - the administrator must determine how the statutory rules apply to complex family situations, often under scrutiny from potential beneficiaries with different interpretations